Online Tutor For English

 Mary: Okay.
 See you then.

-gym: noun. a place where we go exercise
+gym: noun. a place where we go to exercise

 membership: noun. entitlement to services offered by an organization.
-Membership could be free or paid.
+Membership could be free or payable.

-invite: verb transitive. to ask other(s) to participate in an event.
-"I will invite my boss to my daughters birthday party."
+invite: transitive verb. to ask other(s) to participate in an event.
+"I will invite my boss to my daughter's birthday party."

 aerobics: noun.
-Used in the plural.
-Types of exercise such as walking, running, swimming, and dancing that enable the heart to regulate or improve blood circulation to the heart.
+Used in the plural but it takes singular verb forms.
+"Aerobics is good for you."
+Types of exercise such as walking, running, swimming, and dancing that help to regulate or improve blood circulation.

-lower: verb transitive. to decrease the amount, volume or intensity.
+lower: transitive verb.
+To decrease the amount, volume or intensity.
 "Lower your voice!"
 "Lower your calorie intake if you want to loose weight."

-trainer: a professional person who trains others in how to exercise properly
+trainer: noun.
+A professional person who trains people on how to exercise properly

-increase: verb transitive and intransitive. to add more the speed of exercise pace (in this conversaton)
+increase: a transitive and intransitive verb.
+To add more to the speed rate of exercise in this conversation

-cardiovascular: adjective. related to the heart, its anatomy and function
+cardiovascular: adjective.
+Associated with the heart, its anatomy and function

-change to: verb intransitive. to alter from one condition to another.
+change to; change from (nouns/pronouns or phrases as an object) to (noun/pronoun or phrases as an object): transitive and intransitive verb.
+To alter from one condition to another.
 "They have changed the schedule from 9 o'clock in the morning to 3 o'clock in the afternoon."
 "I have changed my hair-color from blond to brown."

 I'm doing fine.
 I am doing fine: I am okay.
 My performance is satisfactory, good enough.